ZoeyVid/SanCraft-Core/README.md

 # SanCraft-Core

-The Plugin of the SanCraft-Network!
+The Plugin of the SanCraft Network!